YianXie/path-finder/docs/GitHub_Action.md

 ## Configuration Files

--   `backend/pyproject.toml` - Ruff and isort configuration
+-   `backend/pyproject.toml` - Ruff and isort configuration, dependency management via uv
 -   `frontend/.prettierignore` - Prettier ignore patterns

+> **Note**: The CI workflow generates `requirements.txt` from `pyproject.toml` using `uv export` for Safety vulnerability scanning.
+This file is not committed to the repository.

 ## Environment Variables